piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 # AzureDevOps-Zero-to-Hero with real-time projects

 Welcome to our comprehensive course on Azure DevOps, where we'll dive deep into practical projects that will help you master Azure DevOps and bolster your DevOps skills.
+**This playlist will be published on my YouTube channel, and it is free for anyone to use and follow along.**

 ### Day 1: Introduction to Azure DevOps and Basic Concepts 🌟